 What is the hip replacement surgery procedure?

-In the hip replacement surgery, also known as hip arthroplasty, the damaged bone and cartilage is replaced with the prosthetic components.
-These are made up of either plastic, ceramic, or metal spacer that allow smooth gliding surface motion.
+In hip replacement surgery, also known as hip arthroplasty, the damaged bone and cartilage is replaced with prosthetic components.
+These are made up of either plastic, ceramic, or metal spacer that allows smooth gliding surface motion.
 The implants are joined with the bones either using cement or without cement.